ni/niveristand-ballard-arinc429-custom-device/Docs/Parameters XML File/Parameters XML File.md

 # Parameters XML File
 This Custom Device can be configured using a scripting API or a Parameters XML File.
 This XML file defines the labels, parameters, and other settings necessary to populate a valid configuration in the System Definition.
-This document explains the schema used for creating a Parameters XML File, shows example sections for different encoding configurations, and the defined tags.
+This document explains the schema used for creating a Parameters XML File, shows example sections for different encoding configurations, and outlines the defined tags.

 ## Schema Location
-For the full schema file, see the `ARINC429_Parameters_XML_Schema.xsd` in the same directory as this document.
+For the full schema file, see `ARINC429_Parameters_XML_Schema.xsd` in the same directory as this document.

 ## XML Parameters File Examples